The Breathtaking City of Seville – Things to Do & Travel Guide

 Of course you must also visit the Cathedral of Seville and the tower La Giralda.
 The cathedral’s incredibly ornate with its gothic architecture but the size and grandeur is what blew me away about the cathedral.
 Christopher Columbus’s Tomb is the most famous treasure in the cathedral.
 If you want views over the city, you can climb to the top of La Giralda.
 I’d recommend buying tickets online because the line for the cathedral is substantial.

 Another must-see in the area is the Real Alcazar, which is the royal palace.
+It’s been altered over the years but has been around for about a millennia.
 Get your tickets online!
 I waited about 1-2 hours in the heat during the shoulder season to enter this place.
 It was worth it but could’ve been easier.
 The palace isn’t furnished but the architecture has magnificent detail and the gardens are expansive and well catered.
 There’s no route to get through the palace and gardens so make sure to get a map so you don’t miss an inch of this exquisite masterpiece.

 However, I have to admit that I enjoyed Casa de Pilatos just a little bit more.
 It was built circa the 15th century and was later fashioned by Don Fadrique in around 1520.
-Imagine living there!
+It was a home – imagine living there!
 The building is clearly mudejar in style but it was largely influenced by the Italian Renaissance, which makes for an exquisitely interesting outcome.
 The downstairs has a courtyard, several rooms and a small garden and they all have incredible decoration from the floor to the ceiling.
 There’s tiles everywhere and amazing carving.
 It’s also partially furnished and has classical sculptures.

 If you use the audioguide, I don’t think a tour of the upstairs is necessary.
 It’s much more plain in style and doesn’t add much to the visit.
 But make sure you go up the stairs because the stairway is gorgeous.

 Another great house museum is the Palacio de Lebrija.
 It is much smaller but so beautifully decorated in carvings and mosaics.
 It’s also heavily furnished and houses the Lebrija Countess’s art collection so there’s a lot to see.
-However I highly recommend joining the upstairs tour for this palace because it’s no less decorated.
+However I highly recommend joining the upstairs tour for this palace because there are so many rooms and treasures you can see.
 The tour also contains fascinating details about the Countess’s life and her collections.
 Other house museums you can visit are Las Duenas and Casa de Salinas.

 There are many other great places to explore in Seville, as well.
 You should visit the Fine Arts Museum of Seville for, you guessed it, art.
 It’s a rather small museum but all of the art is local.
 You can also visit Hospital de los Venerables for the art of Seville-born Diego Velazquez.
 Seville also hosts a contemporary art museum called CAAC and a ceramic center.
 This is located in Triana, which is the area across the river from most of Seville’s attractions.